 Optional minor modifications.
-Make minor modifications to the extracted core structure in some minor aspects (e.g., tense or singular/plural forms), but ensure that the new one could still elicit the same effect we are interested in as its corresponding complete anomalous sentence would.
-For example, the past tense and plural form in the anomalous core structure could be further changed to its corresponding present tense and singular form: such as changing “components were participle” to “component is participled…”.
+Make minor modifications to the extracted core structure in some minor aspects (e.g., tense or singular/plural forms), but ensure that the new one could still elicit the same interested effect as its corresponding complete anomalous sentence would.
+For example, the past tense and plural form in the anomalous core structure could be further changed to its corresponding present tense and singular form: such as changing “components were participled” to “component is participled…”.
 NOTE: The minor modification step is optional.
 If the extracted anomalous core structure to be used for repetition has exactly the same form and order as it appears in the anomalous complete sentence, it is then highly recommended.
 The purpose of doing this is to prevent the participant from memorizing the core structure as an entire unit, and thus ensuring that the follow-up presentation of the anomalous complete sentence could better reinitiate the semantic integration.
 (This protocol chooses to apply minor modification.)

 Construct a filler short expression for each of the extracted (and modified) core structures in both the repetition and non-repetition group.
 For example, coin and introduce a correct but similar filler expression “component is mixed…” for the anomalous core structure “component is participled…” in the repetition group.
 Similarly, coin and introduce another correct but similar filler expression “component is discovered…” for the anomalous core structure “component is differenced…” in the non-repetition group.
 NOTE: Two purposes for the introduction of filler short expressions are: 1) to balance the correctness of the anomalous core structures, 2) to serve as the baseline to observe the possible elicited effects at different repetition stages (e.g., N400 effect at the first-time, the fifth-time or the tenth-time of repetition), because even the correct stimuli might also be influenced by multiple repetitions.